 In fact, some are much better than others.
-What’s more, a bad divorce mediator can cost you a lot of stress and money in the long run.
+What’s more, a bad family mediator can cost you a lot of stress and money in the long run.
 Good conflict resolution requires a very specific set of skills.
-In other words, it’s best to get a mediator who knows what she is doing.
+In other words, it’s best to get a mediator as your neutral third party who knows what she is doing.

 In California, there are no licensure requirements for mediators.
 So, it’s buyer beware to some extent.

 Here are some questions to ask a divorce mediator:

 #1: How much mediation training has the mediator had?

 Training is really important.
 Good mediators have a specific skill set in working with parties to resolve their differences.
 These listening and communication skills are crucial to a case going well or poorly.

 Make sure your mediator has sufficient training and has received continuing training too.
 For example, if they just took a course 15 years ago without getting updates, they will probably lack crucial skills.

 #2: What other professional credentials does the mediator have?

 Make sure your mediator has professional know-how beyond just a one-time mediation training course.
 Typical mediators are either lawyers, mental health professionals or financial professionals.
 They should have a working knowledge of the family law issues you are going to face.

 When drafting a settlement agreement, it is often helpful to have a lawyer serve as your mediator.
 Mental health professionals are excellent for custody cases or cases where emotions are high.
 Financial professionals help a ton with money issues.
 If there is no other underlying credential, you might want to look elsewhere.